Nathaniel Alquiros

-Nathaniel Andrew Garcia Alquiros (born 27 July 1992) is a Filipino professional footballer who plays as a midfielder for Philippines Football League club Stallion Laguna and the Philippines national team.
+Nathaniel Andrew Garcia Alquiros (born 27 July 1992) is a former professional footballer who last played as a midfielder for Philippines Football League club Stallion Laguna and the Philippines national team.

 Collegiate career

 Nathaniel played for the football team of his college, De La Salle University in the UAAP.

 Career

 Stallion Laguna

 Alquiros spent his professional career with Stallion Laguna.

 International career

 Philippines U-23

 In March 2015, Alquiros received a call-up for Philippines U-23 to compete at the 2016 AFC U-23 Championship qualification that was held in Thailand.
 In 31 March 2015, He made his debut for the Philippines U-23 team in a 3–1 defeat against Cambodia U-23.

 Alquiros was part of the Philippines U-23 squad that competed in the 2015 SEA Games.

 Philippines

 In December 2017, he took part at the 2017 CTFA International Tournament though the squad that played in the friendly tournament in Taiwan was mentored by Marlon Maro in lieu of regular head coach Thomas Dooley.
 Alquiros made his debut for the Philippines in a 1–0 loss against Timor Leste.

 In October 2018, Alquiros was once again called up for the Philippines, he was included in the final 21-man squad that will participate in the 2018 Bangabandhu Cup.